icopy-site/awesome/docs/awesome/awesome-postgres.md

 * [pgbench](https://www.postgresql.org/docs/devel/static/pgbench.html) - Run a benchmark test on PostgreSQL.
 * [opm.io](http://opm.io) -  Open PostgreSQL Monitoring is a free software suite designed to help you manage your PostgreSQL servers.
 It can gather stats, display dashboards and send warnings when something goes wrong.
 * [okmeter.io](https://okmeter.io/pg) - Commercial SaaS agent-based monitoring with a very detailed PostgreSQL plugin.
 It automatically gathers 100s of stats, displays dashboards on every aspect and sends alerts when something goes wrong (Commercial Software).
+* [dexter](https://github.com/ankane/dexter) - The automatic indexer for Postgres.
+Detects slow queries and creates indexes if configured to do so.

 ### Extensions
 * [Citus](https://github.com/citusdata/citus) - Scalable PostgreSQL cluster for real-time workloads.